What is the Get Healthy Service?

 Is the service run elsewhere is Australia?

 The Get Healthy Service is the first Government run, individually tailored health coaching service to be provided widely across Australia.
-The service started in NSW in 2009 and has been adopted by the Tasmanian, ACT, Queensland and South Australian governments.
+The service started in NSW in 2009 and is currently also available in Queensland and South Australia.

 Who is the Get Healthy Service for?